thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/listaddressgroupings.md

 - n: "→ → →<br>Account"
   t: "string"
   p: "Optional<br>(0 or 1)"
-  d: "*Deprecated: will be removed in a later version of Bitcoin Core*<br><br>The account the address belongs to, if any.
+  d: "*Deprecated: will be removed in a later version of Dash Core*<br><br>The account the address belongs to, if any.
 This field will not be returned for change addresses.
 The default account is an empty string (\"\")"

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*
+*Example from Dash Core 0.12.2*

 {% highlight bash %}
-bitcoin-cli -testnet listaddressgroupings
+dash-cli -testnet listaddressgroupings
 {% endhighlight %}

-Result (edited to only the first two results):
+Result (edited to only three results):

 {% highlight json %}
 [
   [
     [
-            "mgKgzJ7HR64CrB3zm1B4FUUCLtaSqUKfDb",
+      "yNpezfFDfoikDuT1f4iK75AiLp2YLPsGAb",
       0.00000000
+    ]
   ],
   [
-            "mnUbTmdAFD5EAg3348Ejmonub7JcWtrMck",
-            0.00000000,
-            "test1"
+    [
+      "yX7SvurfpwSD7QDA3pZNYNxt6kPPiZmRAk",
+      27.02970000,
+      "Test1"
+    ]
+  ],
+  [
+    [
+      "ygMuVDN2raRBma86GpwyQeJV18kR1261d1",
+      11.00000000,
+      "Test2"
     ]
   ]
 ]
 {% endhighlight %}